Website Manager

 Division Description

-• Competitive; individual game scores will be kept with overall standings during the regular season and a league playoff to determine the AAA champion
+• Competitive play; game scores are kept, regular-season standings are tracked, and there is a league playoff to determine the AAA champion.

-• Playing times can be unequal, though Little League minimum play is enforced
+• Playing time can be unequal, though Little League minimum play rules are enforced.

-• Defensive positioning becomes more specialized; not all kids get to play all positions
+• Defensive positioning becomes more specialized; not all players will play every position.

-• Team placement by the Player Agent is done after the player assessment day (known as "Show Your Stuff"); friend requests are not accommodated
+• Team placement is done by the Player Agent after player assessment day (“Show Your Stuff”); friend requests are not accommodated.

 Typical Skill Level

-• Can hit an easy pitch most of the time, hitting balls to the outfield more often
+• Players can hit an easy pitch most of the time, with more balls driven to the outfield.

-• Pitchers can throw strikes ~50% of the time
+• Pitchers can throw strikes roughly 50% of the time.

-• Players have an increased baseball awareness of more complex situations
+• Players show increased baseball awareness in more complex situations.

 Schedule Expectations